BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_4_Sending_a_Transaction_with_a_Locktime.md

 _Why Would I Use a Blockheight?_ Unlike with timestamps, there's no fuzziness for blockheights.
 If you set a blockheight of 120,000 for your locktime, then there's absolutely no way for it to go into block 119,999.
 This can make it easier to algorithmically control your locktimed transaction.
 The downside is that you can't be as sure of when precisely the locktime will be.

-> **WARNING:** If you want to set a block-height locktime, you must set the locktime to less than 500 million.
+> :warning: **WARNING:** If you want to set a block-height locktime, you must set the locktime to less than 500 million.
 If you set it to 500 million or over, your number will instead be interpreted as a timestamp.
 Since the UNIX timestamp of 500 million was November 5, 1985, that probably means that your transaction will be put into a block at the miners' first opportunity.

 ## Write Your Transaction